dbomoto/Node-app-boilerplate/README.md

 ****
 ### <a name="section9">Section 9 : Replit</a>
 #### [Back to Table of Contents](#tableofcontents)
--on using git in Replit, make sure to add, commit, and push on the same session so as to avoid errors. if you leave it for tommorrow, it gets confused.
+- On using git in Replit, make sure to add, commit, and push on the same session so as to avoid errors.
+If you leave it for tommorrow, it gets confused.
+- Another way to push contributions to Github from Replit, is to "add" and "commit" using the console or shell, then "push" using the Replit version control tool for Github.
+This skips those annoying errors of multiple branch detected where it does'nt even exist, and records your contribution.
+Just make sure to set your ```git config user.name``` and ```git config user.email``` according to your Github account.
 ****
 ### <a name="section10">Section 10 : Request Template</a>
 #### [Back to Table of Contents](#tableofcontents)